HumanSignal/charts/charts/label-studio/README.md

 kubectl create secret generic lse-license --from-literal=license=https://<LICENSE_SERVER>/<CUSTOMER_LICENSE_ID>
 ```

-You can override the secret name in `values.yaml`, in the `.enterprise.enterpriseLicense` key.
+You can override the secret name in `values.yaml`, in the `enterprise.enterpriseLicense` key.
 Please ensure the above secret is created in the same namespace in which Label Studio Enterprise is going to be deployed.

 #### Label Studio Enterprise Docker registry access